If you read my last post, you’d know that I’m not settled on a dream job.

 Reporter Brooke Gladstone attempts to flesh out this lack of demand in her post “Combating ‘Compassion Fatigue’ and Other Reporting Challenges.”
 First, she says, audiences are bored with humanitarian crises because the larger they become, the less human they seem.
 Second, viewers have seen so many famines, earthquakes, and bombings that they have become desensitized.
 And finally, there is the empathy gap: where the subjects of humanitarian reporting are so different from their audience that they become unrecognizable.

-And acclaimed humanitarian reporter Janine di Giovanni does sometimes, too.
+Wonder why someone would be interested in a career like this?
+Acclaimed humanitarian reporter Janine di Giovanni does sometimes, too.

 In her 11 minute TED talk, “What I saw in the war,” she explains that people ask her all the time why she does this–why she reports in places like Bosnia, Rwanda, Syria–she responds: